Once I learned about growing fodder for chickens, I was hooked.

 Everything the plant embryo needs to sprout is locked inside that seed; in other words, a ton of nutrients necessary for production and growth already exist, ready to help the seed grow into a plant, and ultimately to propagate the species.

-When the seed sprouts, all that nutritional goodness becomes bioavailable to your livestock in the form of a plant.
+When the seed sprouts, all that nutritional goodness becomes bioavailable to your livestock (and you) in the form of a plant.

 It’s easier for your animals to digest, which means they absorb more nutrients.